 From 1989 to 2005, Scott was counsel at the Crown Law Office-Criminal (Ontario) where he represented the Crown at all levels of court, including hundreds of appearances in the Court of Appeal and numerous appeals in the Supreme Court of Canada.

 He is the author of a number of frequently cited legal texts, including Search and Seizure Law in Canada (Carswell); Hutchison’s Search Warrant Manual, 2015 (Carswell); Computer Crime in Canada (with Robert Davis); The Law of Traffic Offences (3d ed.)
 (2011, Carswell) and is a contributing author of McWilliams Canadian Criminal Evidence (4th) (Canada Law Book).

 Matthew graduated as gold medalist from the University of Toronto Faculty of Law in 2008.
-He then served as a law clerk to Chief Justice Beverley McLachlin at the Supreme Court of Canada from September 2008 to December 2009.
-He has practiced with Henein Hutchison since 2010.
+He then served as a law clerk to Chief Justice Beverley McLachlin at the Supreme Court of Canada from 2008 to 2009.
+He has practised with Henein Hutchison LLP since 2010.